tongueroo/forger/README.md

 * profiles/default.yml: Default settings.
 Used when no profile is specified.
 * profiles/myserver.yml: myserver profile.
 Used when `--profile myserver` is specified.

-## Usage

-    forger create NAME --profile PROFILE
-    forger create myserver --profile myserver

 In a nutshell, the profile parameters are passed to the ruby aws-sdk [AWS::EC2::Client#run_instances](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/EC2/Client.html#run_instances-instance_method) method.
 This allows you to specify any parameter you wish that is available in the aws-sdk.
 To check out what a profile looks like check out [example default](docs/example/profiles/default.yml)

+## Usage: Quick Start

+    forger new ec2 # generates starter skeleton project cd ec2
+    forger create myserver # creates instance

+## Useful new options

+By default, `forger new` generates a project with some starting values for the files in the `config` and `profiles` folders.
+You likely want to edit these values using your own values.
+Things like security groups, subnets, iam role, and the s3_folder option are useful settings to modify.
+You can also specify a lot of these values as a part of the `new` command.
+Example:

+    forger new ec2 --security-group sg-11223344 --iam MyIamRole --key-name my-keypair --s3-folder my-bucket/my-folder

+Notably, using the `--s3-folder` option generates a project that make use of the `app/scripts` files and insert an some bash code into your user-data script that downloads and extracts the files.
+For more help:

+    forger new -h

+## Usage: More Details

+    forger create NAME --profile PROFILE
+    forger create myserver --profile myserver

 ## Noop mode